Project Gutenberg’s Uncle Remus and Brer Rabbit, by Joel Chandler Harris

 Think about each of these when you donate next time to an organization:

-- Is my donation helping the organization meet its mission statement?
+- Is my donation helping the organization fulfill its mission?

-- When I stop donating, is what I am doing for the organization something that they need to continue and pay for this service in the future?
+- When I stop donating, is what I am doing for the organization something they need to continue and pay for in the future?

 - Am I helping educate the organization on how to use my gifts in the most effective way possible?

 Storytelling is core to successful organizations.
-I know that every organization must do compelling storytelling of what they are about at the core, or they will not be successful.
+I know that every organization must tell a compelling story about what they are about at their core, or they will not be successful.
 Therefore, I do not mind donating my time as I choose, but I highly resent organizations that expect all storytellers to contribute to their organization.
 I believe organizations need a budget for their ongoing storytelling.
 They need materials that they can use over and over to help tell their story.
 They need to tell new stories about how they are continuing to make an impact, or sooner or later, they will start to die.
-Just like movie studios must continue to come out with a new movie to get people to spend their money to watch, so must organizations continue to tell their stories, or people will stop being a part of their organization.
+Just as movie studios must keep releasing new movies to get people to spend money to watch, so must organizations continue telling their stories, or people will stop being part of their organization.

 Time to Pay for Free